gameltb/ComfyUI_stable_fast/README.md

 # Update

-- 2024-07-29 : significantly improved performance of starting and switching models when there is an engine cache on PyTorch 2.4.0.
+- 2024-07-29 : significantly improved performance of starting and switching TensorRT models when there is an engine cache on PyTorch 2.4.0. add WEIGHT_STREAMING support, you can run SDXL on 6GB device with TensorRT for now.

 # Installation